andrealommen/PHY309/CourseDescription.md

 by simply looking to see if you’ve written down your thoughts for each problem while they are fresh.
 I expect there to be something written for each problem since we talk about each problem in class.
-In fact, there won’t be time for much more than this since your FIRST DRAFT SOLUTIONS are due by Thursday evening at 11:59 PM.
+In fact, there won’t be time for much more than this since your FIRST DRAFT SOLUTIONS are due by Friday afternoon at 5:00 PM.

 **Collaborators:** Throughout the semester, you will be matched with a Collaborator (or few) with whom you can bounce ideas off of, compare notes with, and who will also provide you with feedback on your FIRST DRAFT SOLUTIONS.
 You will need to schedule a regular time to meet with your Collaborator each week.
-When your collaborator gives you their FIRST DRAFT SOLUTIONS, you will have 24 hours to give feedback to your Collaborator.
 This is a relatively simple task, but incredibly helpful for your collaborator.
-On Moodle there is a document called the PEER EVALUATION FORM.
-This is a simple rubric for you to use to evaluate each problem from your collaborator’s FIRST DRAFT SOLUTIONS.
-Once you complete the PEER EVALUATION FORM for each problem, give it to your Collaborator to help them identify where to focus for their PRETTY COPY SOLUTIONS.
-Then, complete the COLLABORATION PEER EVALUATION quiz on Moodle.
-This practice has many purposes, but more than anything it is meant to help build a supportive community between peers that you can lean on throughout your time at Bryn Mawr (and after!).
+This practice has many purposes, but more than anything it is meant to help build a supportive community between peers that you can lean on throughout your time at Haverford and Bryn Mawr (and after!).

-**Pretty Copy Solutions:** Once you have strategized each problem on your own, discussed in class, submitted a first draft, and received feedback from your Collaborator you should feel like you understand every step of each problem very well.
+**Pretty Copy Solutions:** Once you have strategized each problem on your own, discussed in class, submitted a first draft, and discussed the problems with your Collaborator you should feel like you understand every step of each problem very well.
 On your own, write a PRETTY COPY of each of your solutions — show all steps, explain all steps, reference equations used, and put it in